Modern Foreign Languages

 Welcome to the Modern Foreign Languages Department

 We are part of a multi-cultural society and a world where the ability to speak another language is a highly valued skill.
-In our department we strive to give all pupils the opportunity to learn another language and at the same time gain a better understanding of the diversity in our world.
-All our pupils learn a language to GCSE and during those 5 years we believe they will improve not only their knowledge of a foreign language but they will also have a better understanding of how their own language works.
-We teach pupils to use language in a real –life situations and give opportunities to go on visits abroad.
-Confidence and enjoyment in using languages is our goal for every pupil.
+In our department we strive to give all students the opportunity to learn another language and at the same time gain a better understanding of the diversity in our world.
+All our students learn a language to GCSE and during those 5 years we believe they will improve not only their knowledge of a foreign language but they will also have a better understanding of how their own language works.
+We teach students to use language in a real –life situations and give opportunities to go on visits abroad.
+Confidence and enjoyment in using languages is our goal for every student.

 - Ms I. Vujicic, Curriculum Leader Languages